-Hormonal IUDs make use of the hormone progestin and releases it into your body.
-The hormonal contraception keeps you from being pregnant by thickening the cervical mucus, making it nearly impossible for sperm to reach the egg.
+Hormonal IUDs make use of the hormone progestin and release it into your body.
+Hormonal contraception keeps you from being pregnant by thickening the cervical mucus, making it nearly impossible for sperm to reach the egg.

 The hormonal IUD remains effective for three to five years.
 Some of its most popular brands sold in the market are Mirena, Skyla, Liletta, and Kyleena.

 These IUDs remain effective for up to ten years.
-The only copper IUD available in the United States is sold under the brand name Paragard.
+The only brand of copper IUD sold in the United States is Paragard.

-Although both types of IUD have been linked to a number of side effects and complications, the only copper IUD in the market has been the target of many lawsuits lately.
+Although both types of IUD have been linked to several side effects and complications, the only copper IUD in the market has been the target of many lawsuits lately.